renovatebot/renovate/docs/usage/self-hosted-configuration.md

 npx ng update @angular/core --from=10.0.0 --to=11.0.0 --migrate-only --allow-dirty --force
 ```

-If you wish to disable templating because of any security or performance concern, you may set `allowPostUpgradeCommandTemplating` to `false`.
+If you wish to disable templating because of any security or performance concern, you may set `allowCommandTemplating` to `false`.
 But before you disable templating completely, try the `allowedCommands` config option to limit what commands are allowed to run.

+This configuration option was previously named `allowPostUpgradeCommandTemplating`.

+## allowCustomCrateRegistries

+## allowPlugins

 ## allowScripts